dyninst/dyninst-wiki/Dyninst-10.0-Road-Map.md

   - CFG parsing/construction
   - other?
 * Add option to use Cilk for multithreading
-* Continue increasing thread-safety of Dyninst components?
+* Continue increasing thread-safety of Dyninst components:
+  - Fix any outstanding issues in read access to Symtab/ParseAPI data structures
+  - Add thread safety to other components for read access?
+  - Add thread safety to Symtab/ParseAPI for write access?

 # INFRASTRUCTURE

 * Migrate from libdwarf to libdw
 * Test suite improvements?
+  - Integrate as submodule
+  - Better use of prolog for efficient coverage
+  - Meaningful names on tests
+* Logging improvements?
-* Migrate to a standard logging library and streams in preference to printf-style?
+  - Use a standard logging library?
+  - Start migrating from printf-style to stream-style?
 * Serialization of CFGs to/from dot?